Chase High School: Sports facilities

 The school has a small playing field that is marked during the winter and spring term with a rugby pitch, and an athletics track during the summer term.
 There is a large outside hard-surface area that holds 5 tennis courts and 4 netball courts, and a multi-use indoor sports hall marked for one 5-a-side football court, one basketball court, four badminton courts, one volleyball court and two cricket nets.

 The school also has a partnership with PlayFootball Southend; this is a brand-new £2m, purpose-built football venue that opened in 2007.

 There are 8 outdoor floodlit 5-a-side pitches and a full-size training pitch that can also be split into 4x 7-a-side or 2x 9-a-side pitches, all equipped with an artificial 3rd generation, rubber crumb cushioned compound surface.
 The same surface is used by Liverpool, Real Madrid and Bayern Munich's training academies.

-Results

-According to BBC figures, the school has performed relatively poorly in comparison with local and national averages in GCSE examinations previously, however this has improved constantly and consistently with 76% of all students gaining five or more A*-C grades at GCSE level in 2010, which is a significant increase compared to 51% achieved in 2009.
-37% of students also achieved five or more passes at grade A*-C including English and Mathematics.
-Additionally, 94% of students achieved 5 or more A* to G grades which will see many of the students returning to Chase High Sixth Form to continue their studies.

-Chase High School 2010 GCSE Results

-Ofsted 2011

-An Ofsted 2010—11 subject survey inspection on citizenship throughout the school with the evidence used to inform judgement's made included: interviews with students and staff; scrutiny of relevant documentation; analysis of students’ work; and observation of lessons. led to the inspector (Tony Gallagher) finding and stating that:

-"the overall effectiveness of citizenship is good."